crossplane/crossplane/design/one-pager-cross-resource-referencing.md

   In addition we define `r2` has a *non-blocking* dependency on `r1`, if `r2` doesn't require any attributes of `r1` to be provisioned but the functionality desired by the solution requires existence of both `r2` and `r1`.
-For example, an `eks` cluster needs to have the right `IAMRolePolicyAttachment` resource in order to have to required permissions when accessing resources, even though it does not need any attributes of `IAMRolePolicyAttachment` to be provisioned.
+For example, an `EKS` cluster needs to have the right `IAMRolePolicyAttachment` resource in order to have to required permissions when accessing resources, even though it does not need any attributes of `IAMRolePolicyAttachment` to be provisioned.